Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/03_CNN.md

 ## Working of CNN on image data
-1. The input is consumed by the model as matrix.
+1. The input is consumed by the model as a flattened matrix.
 This matrix is composed of pixel values that correspond to the intensity of light at different positions in the image.
 This is passed into the CNN.
 2. The CNN will have convolutional layer, which will perform convolution of the input with filter.
 This can be passed into pooling and fully connected layers.
-A CNN can have multiple of each layers.
 Usually, a pooling layer follows a convolution layer, and it gets the output of convolution as input.
+This can be followed by FC leyers.
 3. The very last FC layer is often followed by a classification layer, which is typically a softmax layer for classification tasks.
 This layer computes the probability distribution over different classes based on the learned features from the preceding layers.